squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 use.

 > :x:
-    Don't use the "Start parameters" in the Windows 2000/XP/2003 Service applet.
+    Do not use the "Start parameters" in the Windows 2000/XP/2003 Service applet.
 They are specific to Windows services functionality and Squid is not able to interpret and use them.